-Ten weekly assignments will be set in a Wednesday lecture.
-They will typically consist of two or three problems from the text or from the reference textbook.
+Ten weekly assignments will be set in the Friday lecture.
+They will typically consist of two or three problems.
 Assignments should be submitted electronically in a '.pdf' document.
 Note the assignment may be typed up or handwritten and scanned in.
 Photos taken with a cell phone are not admissible, as the lighting and contrast are usually bad, and resolution poor.
-Submission is required before the start of the Monday Lecture.
-Solutions will be discussed in the following Wednesday lecture.
+Submission is required before the end of the day on the following Wednesday.
 Late assignments will be pro-rated 50% per day.